dfinity/candid/tools/didc/config.md

 ## Design

-There are two parts in the config language: 1) A way to quickly identify particular type nodes in Candid type; 2) Attach semantic meaning to the type nodes.
+There are two parts in the config language: 1) A way to quickly select particular type nodes in Candid type; 2) Attach semantic meaning to the selected type nodes.

 For the first part, we use notations similar to CSS selector.
 For example, given the following Candid types,
 ```